I want to do this! Reverse lookup docker command when

 docker run -e MYSQL_ROOT_PASSWORD=root

-Attach to a running docker container
+Attach to a running Docker container

 docker attach [docker container ID]

-I want to stop the docker container
+I want to stop a docker container

 docker stop [docker container ID]

-I want to delete the docker container
+I want to delete a docker container

 docker rm [docker container ID]

-I want to delete all docker containers
+I want to delete all the Docker containers

 docker rm $(docker ps -aq)

-I want to delete the docker image
+I want to delete a docker image

 docker rmi [docker image name]

-I want to know information about docker containers
+I want to know information about Docker containers

 docker inspect [docker container ID]